Big Black: Music

 The band's guitar sound was also unconventional.
 Albini was determined to avoid the "standard rock stud guitar sound", and achieved a signature "clanky" sound by using metal guitar picks notched by sheet metal snips; the notch causing the pick to hit each string twice, creating the effect of two simultaneous guitar picks.
 Durango remarked: "I always thought that our guitar playing was not so much playing guitars, but assembling noises created by guitars."
 He and Albini respectively billed their guitars as "vroom" and "skinng" in the liner notes for Atomizer.
-Mark Deming of Allmusic remarks that "The group's guitars alternately sliced like a machete and ground like a dentist's drill, creating a groundbreaking and monolithic dissonance in the process."
+Mark Deming of AllMusic remarks that "The group's guitars alternately sliced like a machete and ground like a dentist's drill, creating a groundbreaking and monolithic dissonance in the process."

 Big Black's music was influenced by a number of genres and artists.
 Albini was a fan of punk rock bands including Suicide, the Ramones, the Stooges, and Naked Raygun.
 When Riley joined the band in 1985 he brought with him a funk background, having worked at a Detroit studio where George Clinton and Sly Stone had recorded.
 During their career Big Black recorded cover versions of songs from a number of styles including post-punk, new wave, funk, hard rock, synthpop, and R&B; these included Rema-Rema's "Rema-Rema", James Brown's "The Payback", Wire's "Heartbeat", Cheap Trick's "He's a Whore", Kraftwerk's "The Model", and the Mary Jane Girls' "In My House".
-The sound that Big Black forged for themselves, however, was wholly original: Azerrad remarks that "the band's music — jagged, brutal, loud, and nasty — was original to a downright confrontational degree.
+The sound that Big Black forged for themselves, however, was wholly original: Azerrad remarks that "the band's music—jagged, brutal, loud, and nasty—was original to a downright confrontational degree.
 Big Black distilled years of post-punk and hardcore down to a sound resembling a singing saw blade mercillesly tearing through sheet metal.
 No one had made records that sounded so harsh."

 Lyrics

 Big Black's songs explored the dark side of American culture in unforgiving detail, acknowledging no taboos.
 Albini's lyrics openly dealt with such topics as mutilation, murder, rape, child abuse, arson, immolation, racism, and misogyny.
 "That's just what was interesting to me as a postcollegiate bohemian", he later remarked.
 "We didn't have a manifesto.
 Nothing was off-limits; it's just that that's what came up most of the time."
 Many of his songs told miniature short stories of sociopaths doing evil things that the average person might merely contemplate.
-Some, such as "Cables", "Pigeon Kill", and "Jordan, Minnesota", were based on real events, or things that Albini had witnessed during his midwest upbringing.
+Some, such as "Cables", "Pigeon Kill", and "Jordan, Minnesota", were based on real events, or things that Albini had witnessed during his Montana upbringing.
 He compared the stories to Ripley's Believe It or Not!, saying that "If you stumble across something like this, you think 'This can't be!'
 But it turns out to be true, and that makes it even wilder."